-In some cases a displaced person will have an unusually large amount of furniture in one or more rooms (such as in a basement or attic).
+In some cases, a displaced person will have an unusually large amount of furniture in one or more rooms (such as in a basement or attic).
 In this case the number of rooms and the Fixed Residential Moving Cost Schedule payment may be adjusted to reflect this situation.
-"Counted room" is defined on the Claim for Fixed Moving Expenses and Dislocation Allowance (Residential) Form 25A-R753.
+The definition of "Counted room" and the Fixed Residential Moving Cost Schedule for either occupants moving from unfurnished units or from furnished units where the occupant does not own the furniture are set forth on the Claim for Fixed Moving Expenses and Dislocation Allowance (Residential) Form 25A-R753.